ewlin/NYPhil_data_viz/README.md

 * Babelfy everything so works on older browsers

 ### INTRO
 * Prose.
 Finish writing last paragraph to intro.
-Talk about repeat/first-time and alive/dead as metrics
+Talk about repeat/first-time and alive/dead as metrics [COMPLETED]

 ### AREA GRAPHS
 #### CODE: GENERAL